AnyDSL/popl25/README.md

 Background processes in the VM and your local machine may lead to inconsistencies.
 The benchmarks are repeated a number of times, however, to reduce this effect and present a final averaged number.

 #### RegEx
+**Claim**: In the paper (6.2, Table 4), we claim that MimIR allows embedding domain-specific languages and optimizations in a succinct manner while achieving state-of-the-art performance.

+We showcase this with a RegEx matcher implementation that makes use of MimIR's normalization framework and its easy integration of domain-specific optimizations.

+After running the `evaluate.sh` script, the results will be found at:
+- aggregate runtime performance results: `output/benchmark_mail_runtime.csv`
+- aggregate compile time performance results: `output/benchmark_mail_compiletime` (lists the input/output file and the `user` compile time)
+- aggregate line of code counts: `output/regex_cloc.txt`.

+Regarding interpretation of the timing results:
+Depending on the hardware the benchmarks are run on, individual times will vary.
+However, the expectation is that the relative performance of the implementations will be roughly similar compared to the paper results.
+Refer to `Table 4` for our results.

+Note, for some reason, the compile time performance test unnecessarily compiles the MimIR file twice.
+That's a build-system issue, not a MimIR limitation.
+Just use either value.

+The line of code (LoC) metrics depend on:
+- the submodule of CTRE, that we use for the benchmark as well, the numbers should match the paper.
+- for pcre2 we checkout the repo at the commit we did the initial evaluation with, the numbers should thus match the paper.
+- for std::regex we use the installed C++ standard library, the numbers therefore might differ slightly from those in the paper.
+- for the manual implementation we merely inspect the relevant file in the benchmark folder (`manual_match_mail.cpp`), the numbers therefore should match the paper.
+- for MimIR, we refer to the relevant files in the top level MimIR repository (`mim/plug/regex`, `automaton` in both `include` and `src`), these numbers should match the paper.

 #### AutoDiff